Mountain Jews

-The forerunners of the Mountain Jewish community have inhabited Ancient Persia from the 5th century BCE.
+The forerunners of the Mountain Jewish community have inhabited Ancient Persia since the 5th century BCE.
 The language spoken by Mountain Jews, called Judeo-Tat, is an ancient Southwest Iranian language which integrates many elements of Ancient Hebrew.

-It is believed that Mountain Jews had reached Persia from Israel as early as the 8th century BCE.
-They continued to migrate east, settling in mountainous areas of the Caucasus.
+It is believed that Mountain Jews in Persia, as early as the 8th century BCE, continued to migrate east, settling in mountainous areas of the Caucasus.
 Mountain Jews survived numerous historical vicissitudes by settling in extremely remote and mountainous areas.
 They were known to be accomplished warriors and horseback riders.

 Mountain Jews are distinct from Georgian Jews of the Caucasus Mountains.
-The two groups are culturally different, speaking different languages and have many differences in customs and culture.
+The two groups are culturally differentiated; they speak different languages and have differences in customs.

 History

 Early history

 Mountain Jews, or Jews of the Caucasus, have inhabited the Caucasus since the fifth century CE.
 Being the descendants of the Persian Jews of Iran, their migration from Persia proper to the Caucasus took place in the Sasanian era (224–651).
-It is believed that they had arrived in Persia, from Ancient Israel, as early as the 8th century BCE.
+It is believed that they arrived in Persia from ancient Israel as early as the 8th century BCE.
 Other sources attest that Mountain Jews were present in the region of Azerbaijan at least since 457 BCE.
 However, Mountain Jews only took shape as a community after Qajar Iran ceded the areas in which they lived to the Russian Empire per the Treaty of Gulistan of 1813.

-Mountain Jews have an oral tradition, passed down from generation to generation, that they are descended from the Ten Lost Tribes, which were exiled by the king of Assyria (Ashur), who ruled over northern Iraq from Mosul (across the Tigris River from the ancient city of Nineveh).
-The reference most likely is to Shalmaneser, the King of Assyria who is mentioned in II Kings 18:9–12.
+Mountain Jews have an oral tradition, passed down from generation to generation, that they are descended from the Ten Lost Tribes exiled by the king of Assyria (Ashur), who ruled over northern Iraq from Mosul (across the Tigris River from the ancient city of Nineveh).
+The reference most likely is to Shalmaneser, the King of Assyria mentioned in II Kings 18:9–12.
 According to local Jewish tradition, some 19,000 Jews departed Jerusalem (used here as a generic term for the Land of Israel) and passed through Syria, Babylonia, and Persia and then, heading north, entered into Media.

 Mountain Jews maintained a strong military tradition.
 For this reason, some historians believe they may be descended from Jewish military colonists, settled by Parthian and Sassanid rulers in the Caucasus as frontier guards against nomadic incursions from the Pontic steppe.

 A 2002 study by geneticist Dror Rosengarten found that the paternal haplotypes of Mountain Jews "were shared with other Jewish communities and were consistent with a Mediterranean origin."
 In addition, Y-DNA testing of Mountain Jews has shown they have Y-DNA haplotypes related to those of other Jewish communities.
 The Semitic origin of Mountain Jews is also evident in their culture and language.